Like an aneurysm, the boxcar café is so packed it is difficult to pass through.

-I’m thinking about relationships.
 Expat relationships are hemmed in by the loud boundaries of time.
 The shorter the correspondence, the harder it is to salvage.
 Two weeks without a Kakao message is a radio silence.
 A new connection who doesn’t meet you on the first try is just a white scrap in a bingo wheel turning 50 million pieces of paper.
 Relationships like life here are mediated by the imminent threat of extinction.
 Sometimes, relationships end for no reason at all.
 Sometimes it’s like this and it’s a choice between meditating or drinking 11 beers, and 11 beers is always easier.

 One day it’s a picnic on the Han River, young sun saeng nim’s, late GEPIK intakees, the odd Korean who craves escape from the stifling conservatism of their daily routine.

 Highly temporary features: passersby from Brisbane, São Paulo, Dublin and New York, lounging on long layovers, odd pit-stops before climbing Mount Fuji, shooting the Sanja Matsuri, celebrating the Songkran in Koh Phangnan or Khoasan Road or Benjasiri Park.

-One day I’m eating vanilla samanco with my armybros in the school commissary, the same ones who’ve been showing up for months.
+One day I’m eating 빙그레 참붕어싸만코 with my armybros in the school commissary, the same ones who’ve been showing up for months.
 One pulls out his credit card and buys iced cream for 40 kids.
 He’s a good dude.
 Sometimes they’ll prep games.
 Gyopos translate.
 A class is canceled here and there and we talk about life.

-Then, I’ve barely blinked twice and they’re ten thousand feet in the air, flying overseas.
-Soon restationed in Monterey, Guam, Okinawa, Pensacola, Honolulu.
+I’ve barely blinked twice and they’re ten thousand feet in the air, flying overseas.
+Soon restationed in Monterey, Guam, Okinawa, Pensacola, Honolulu…

 Like an aikido guru facing several opponents at once, ShamWoW ajeossi is jerking his head and shouting in three directions in defensive stance from a three-pronged train-attendant coup.
 One senses heavy looks from aging strangers.
 A cross-section of the boxcar would show every head craned in one direction, a blinding profusion of geisha-white skin and too many pastels bottlenecking both exits.
 More often than not, the inborn unconsciousness of commutes will be sliced open by one of these sideshows.
 Long, lingering workdays and the pressure cooker of everyday life manifests itself in locals suffering the consequences of the mind’s tendency to self-destruct.